epikowa/epikowa_mocky/README.md

 ## How to use

 >   [!WARNING]
->   This library is in very very early stage and not ready at all to be used.
-This is likely to change.
+>   This library is in very early stage and does not currently expose a proper testing interface.
+What is exposed is subject to (heavy) changes.

 In order to create a mock: